Christina Mendez

 Christina Mendez (born March 13, 1981) is a New York City-based plus-size model and entertainment personality.

 Early and personal life

-The daughter of immigrants from the Dominican Republic, Mendez was raised in New York City.
+The daughter of immigrants from the Dominican Republic, Mendez was raised in the Upper West Side part of Manhattan, New York City.
 She is an alumna of Manhattan's Bayard Rustin High School for the Humanities and Morris Brown College in Atlanta.

 As the granddaughter of merengue artist Joseíto Mateo, Mendez had exposure to the entertainment business from an early age.

 When her career was starting to launch, Mendez soon discovered she was pregnant.
 Her son Damian was diagnosed with autism at age two.
 Dedicating herself to her son's development and welfare, she placed her aspirations on hold for several years, but in 2006 she resumed her career.
 In 2011, she gave birth to a daughter, Cailey.

 Modeling career

 Mendez has appeared in Glamour, Latina, Cosmopolitan, People en Español, Essence, Shape, The Source and many others.
 She is one of the first full-size Latina models to serve as a featured model for such clothing line brands as Baby Phat, Apple Bottoms, Sofia Vergara, Maggy London, Qristyl Fraizer Designs, Ashley Stewart, Rocawear, PZI Jeans, and Dereon.

 Mendez has been added to many "curvy beauty" lists, including Centric's "Curvy Style - Curvy Models Who Are Slaying The Fashion Game", MSN Living Zimbio.com, ODDEE's "10 Incredibly Hot Women over a Size 10", and StyleBistro's "The Most Beautiful Plus Size Models".
 In 2009, FoxNews.com named Mendez one of the most notable top plus-size models in the industry, while The Source declared her as one of the most influential Latinas in the fall of 2009.

 Mendez is one of the few plus-size models to ever walk in New York Fashion Week (2013, 2014, and 2016) integrated with straight-sized models, proving to critics that the beauty of fashion is for everyone and should be celebrated through body positivity.

 In 2016, Mendez was industry selected as "Model of The Year" by Full Figured Fashion Week.